sensum/docs/source/includes/api/_api.md

 This endpoint allows users to send strings of text to our service for emotional sentiment analysis.

-The service will return a JSON object that contain Positivity, Negativity and Emotionality values for emojis and text.
+The service will return a JSON object that contains Positivity, Negativity and Emotionality values for emojis and text.